adridadou/eth-contract-api/README.md

 ####EthereumFacadeProvider
 This is the provider used to connect through EthereumJ.
-The different pre-defined configurations can be found at org.adridadou.ethereum.ethj.provider.EthereumJConfigs You can use the function "from" that takes a configuration.
+The different pre-defined configurations can be found at org.adridadou.ethereum.provider.EthereumJConfigs You can use the function "from" that takes a configuration.
 This returns a Provider Builder.
 You can then extend the configuration.
 This is useful when you want to connect to Ropsten but with fast sync (for example)